INTRODUCTION

 b) CURRENT_DATE

-This will returns the current date in the session’s timezone.
+returns the current date in the session’s timezone.

 Ex: SQL> select current_date from dual;